BroadbandForum/cwmp-xml-tools/ReportGui/README.txt

 This utility provides a graphical frontend for the "report.exe" tool to generate reports from CWMP xml datafiles.

 The windows installer includes the frontend and the report.exe tool.
 For installation please execute the ReportGuiSetup and follow the instructions.
-The tool runs under Windows (XP, Vista, 7(?))
+The tool runs under Windows (XP, Vista, 7)

 For questions and comments please contact klaus.wich@nsn.com

 History
 --------
+01/25/20101 ReportGuiSetup 1.0.4, ReportGui 1.0.2
+	new version of report.exe (report.pl#181) included in installer.
+	Error correction in ReportGUI: Include directories and filenames with spaces are now correctly processed

 11/20/2010 ReportGuiSetup 1.0.3, ReportGui 1.0.1
 	new version of report.exe (report.pl#177) included in installer.